Nicaraguans testify of abuses in crackdown on protests

 Another victim testified that the only female captive she saw who wasn’t raped had suffered a miscarriage because of the beating she received.

-Others reported broken jaws, teeth and noses from the beatings.
+Others reported broken jaws, teeth and noses from beatings.
 They were told their families would be killed and forced to watch the assaults on their friends.

 “The practice of rape in Nicaragua by state agents constituted torture,” said Soraya Long, former director of the Center for Justice and International Law, who was a psychological expert advising the panel.